 Balconies and patios

 Naturally you’ll want as much connection with your fabulous outlook as possible and being able to sit outside to enjoy it is a must for many folks.
-Sliding doors, also known as sliding systems, can be installed to give easy access to patios and glazed balconies capitalising on the prized panorama.
+Sliding doors, also known as sliding systems, can be installed to give easy access to patios and glazed balconies and, of course, the panoramic view.

 If a walk-out balcony isn’t possible, sliding doors can be fitted with glass balustrading directly beyond them so there’s no need to miss out on your expansive vista.
 This is often the case with loft extensions, which invariably have the best viewpoint in the house.